k-Refuge/AWS_AI_Agent_Amazon-_Sage_Maker/README.md

 - Suggesting better LLMs or embeddings models
 - Expanding the legal corpus
 - Deployment approach
-- Any remarks/feeedback about our work are welcome
+- Any remarks and/or feedbacks about our work are welcome

 Submit a Pull Request or open an Issue to share your ideas.